The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Spectroscopic observations

-The images were taken with $3\times 1800$ s for each configuration, adding two series of arcs, they were conducted in a total of 8 hours with overheads.
+The images were taken with $3\times 1800$ s exposures for each configuration, adding two series of arcs, and were taken over a total of 8 hours with overheads.
 We needed four configurations in two half nights.
-The observations were conducted during the first half of the nights of 8 and 9 of May of 2018, with a clear sky and a seeing of $\sim 1$ arcsec.
+The observations were carried out during the first half of the nights of 8 and 9 May 2018, with a clear sky and a seeing of $\sim$1 arcsec.
 A summary of the observations is given in Table \ref{tab:bright_camps}.

-\section{Data Reduction}
+\section{Data reduction}

 Since the survey data have been obtained using different instruments and telescopes, the nature of the data of each subset is different.
 Thus, although some procedures are common, the data reduction is described separately for each group of data.